dlsisson/dlsisson/README.md

 If you'd like to connect, collaborate, or just talk tech:

-- 📧 Email: YOUR.EMAIL@EXAMPLE.COM
-- 🔗 Or send me a message on [LinkedIn](https://www.linkedin.com/in/dakota-sisson/)
+- 🔗 Send me a message on [LinkedIn](https://www.linkedin.com/in/dakota-sisson/)

 Thanks for stopping by! 👋